 Honors Seminars

-Campuswide Honors offers specially designed seminars on a variety of topics each quarter taught by top UCI faculty.
-These courses are open to all rising sophomores, juniors, seniors, and Honors to Honors transfer students in Campuswide Honors on a first come, first served basis.
+Honors seminars are small, specially-designed four-unit classes on a variety of topics taught by top UCI faculty.
+Campuswide Honors offers a selection of seminars each quarter during the academic year.
+These seminars are open to all rising sophomores, juniors, seniors, and Honors to Honors transfer students in Campuswide Honors to enroll on a first-come, first-serve basis.
 The seminars are worth 4 units each.
-Campuswide Honors students may take as many of these seminars as they wish, and can even use one of them to substitute for one quarter of an honors core course as designated by Campuswide Honors.
+Campuswide Honors students may take as many of these seminars as they wish, and can even use one of them to substitute for one quarter of a Classic Track honors core course as designated by Campuswide Honors (see credit descriptions for each seminar below).

 Only one substitution total permitted per student.